leonhiat/diem/README.md

 * The APIs are constantly evolving and designed to demonstrate types of functionality.
 Expect substantial changes before the release.
 * We’ve launched a testnet that is a live demonstration of an early prototype of the Diem Blockchain software.

-## Contributing

-To begin contributing, [sign the CLA](https://diem.com/en-US/cla-sign/).
-You can learn more about contributing to the Diem project by reading our [Contribution Guide](https://developers.diem.com/docs/community/contributing) and by viewing our [Code of Conduct](https://developers.diem.com/docs/policies/code-of-conduct).

 ## Getting Started

 ### Learn About Diem